 A Lawful Neutral character behaves in a way that matches the organization, authority or traditions they follow.
 They live by this code and uphold it above all else, taking actions that are sometimes considered Good and sometimes considered Evil by others.

 The Lawful Neutral character does not care about what others think of their actions, they only care about their actions being correct according to their code.
-But they do not preach their code to others and try to convert them.
+But they do not lecture their code to others and try to convert them.

 When in society, a Lawful Neutral character will always act as is fitting for their role and position in society and expects others to do the same.